lsfusion/platform/docs/en/WINDOW_statement.md

 - `fixedPositionType`

     Specifying a fixed location of the window on the desktop, which does not allow the user to change its position and size.
 Here the window size is automatically determined based on the preferred dimensions of the component.
 The window will be located to the left, right, top, and bottom of the desktop, respectively.
-This option only makes sense for `TOOLBAR` windows and cannot be used simultaneously with the `POSITION` option.
+This option cannot be used simultaneously with the `POSITION` option.
 Specified by one of the keywords:

     - `LEFT`
     - `RIGHT`